 First Production Assistant: Eva Aparicio

 Postproduction: Alvaro P. Posadas

 20:00 | HD Video 1 Ch. | Stereo

 Available formats: DigiBeta | QT HD | DVD

-To all appearances a thriller, Circle One is actually a reflection on the idea of Limbo and liminality.
-Its narrative structure borrows elements from Dante's Divine Comedy in order to reflect on the fragile equilibrium of our lives, how this delicate balance can be thrown off by the slightest incident or factor beyond our control, bursting into our reality and causing everything to fall to pieces.
+Appearing as a thriller, Circle One is actually a reflection on the idea of Limbo and liminality.
+Its narrative structure borrows elements from Dante's Divine Comedy reflecting the fragile equilibrium of our lives, how this delicate balance can be thrown off by the slightest incident or factor beyond our control, bursting our reality and causing everything to fall to pieces.